-Challenge number Detail of challenge 1 Underdeveloped literacy skills of disadvantaged students, especially with regard to extended writing in boys.
+Challenge number Detail of challenge 1 Underdeveloped literacy skills of disadvantaged students, especially with regard to extended writing in boys and reading for pleasure.
 2 Behaviour of students is generally excellent.
 However, students do not always focus their attention where it is needed most.
 Inconsistent behaviour of students in the classroom and attitudes to learning (focus, engagement, work ethic) is a barrier to learning.

-3 Attainment levels and grades at KS4 are not high enough for disadvantaged students.
+3 Attainment levels and grades at KS4.
 Strategies to address key misconceptions and high frequency core knowledge are required to narrow gaps between disadvantaged students and their peers.
 4 Inconsistent levels of attendance and punctuality are a significant barrier to learning for some students, especially those who are disadvantaged.
 5 Ineffective targeting and intervention with disaffected students following assessments.